-Verify that your server running Communication Manager has one or more auxiliary trunk circuit packs with enough available ports to support the number of paging zones you define.
+Verify that your server running Communication Manager has one or more auxiliary trunk media modules with enough available ports to support the number of paging zones you define.

 Each paging zone requires 1 port.
-For information on specific circuit packs, see the Avaya Aura® Communication Manager Hardware Description and Reference, 555-245-207.
+For information on specific media modules, see the Avaya Aura® Communication Manager Hardware Description and Reference.